openfaas/faas/CONTRIBUTING.md

 #### Slack

-There is an invite-only Slack community which you are welcome to join to discuss FaaS, IoT and Raspberry Pi projects.
-All that is needed is an email address.
-Get in touch with Alex Ellis.
+There is an Slack community which you are welcome to join to discuss FaaS, IoT and Raspberry Pi projects.
+Ping [Alex Ellis](https://github.com/alexellis) with your email address so that an invite can be sent out.

 ### License